Decentralisation and Blockchain

 Micropayments can become a viable way to fund very low fee services like websites, instead of advertising or farming and selling your data.
 A network of consumers can use group purchasing power and compete directly with big energy suppliers.
 You can verify the authenticity and history of products before buying them, including seeing the supply chain record of key components or ingredients.

-Music artists and other media content producers can distribute their work direct to the public, without having to trust a company to tell them what they have sold.
-Cutting out the middle man means, they can realise the value of their work without buyers being over charged and with both sides having proof of the transaction.
+Music artists and other media content producers can distribute their work directly to the public, without having to trust a company to tell them what they have sold.
+Cutting out the middle man means, they can realise the value of their work without buyers being overcharged and with both sides having proof of the transaction.

 Plus, many more as yet unconceived, ways of putting us all back in control of our data and the services we want.